Skip Navigation

 Program Functions

-B. (G-OPB-2) - Administer Federal recreational boating safety financial assistance grants to States.
+2. Administer federal recreational boating safety financial assistance grants to states.

-C. (G-OPB-1) - Administer the national non-profit public service organization grant program.
+3. Administer the national non-profit organization grant program.

-E. (G-OPB-2) - Monitor agreements between the Coast Guard and the States for the promotion of recreational boating safety.
+5. Monitor agreements between the Coast Guard and the states for boating safety.

 Effectiveness Measurement